zielesny/MIPET/README.md

 ### Tutorial/Usage
 The <a href="https://github.com/zielesny/MIPET/tree/main/Tutorial">"Tutorial" folder</a> contains a detailed tutorial on how to install and use MIPET, together with tutorial job files.

+### C10E4-water bilayer formation study
+The subfolder <a href="https://github.com/zielesny/MIPET/tree/main/C10E4-water%20bilayer%20formation%20study">C10E4-water bilayer formation study</a>
+contains a bunch of job files for DPD simulations performed with MFsim.
+Detailed information can be found in our scientific articles (<a href="TODO add link to article">
+An automated Calculation Pipeline for Differential Pair Interaction Energies with Molecular Force Fields using the Tinker Molecular Modeling Package
+</a>).

+### Gaussian job files
+The subfolder <a hre="https://github.com/zielesny/MIPET/tree/main/Gaussian%20job%20files"> Gaussian job files</a>
+contains a bunch of job files for DFT calculations that were carried out as part of the development of MIPET using Gaussian.
+Detailed information can be found in our scientific articles (<a href="TODO add link to article">
+An automated Calculation Pipeline for Differential Pair Interaction Energies with Molecular Force Fields using the Tinker Molecular Modeling Package
+</a>).

+### Legacy
+The <a href="https://github.com/zielesny/MIPET/tree/main/Legacy"> Legacy </a> subfolder contains legacy source code and files which were developed as part of the development of MIPET.

 ## Installation
 ### Application